Killing of Victoria Martens: Circumstances of death

 According to investigators, witnesses saw Jessica Kelley carrying Victoria Martens to the apartment at around 10 p.m.
 MDT on August 23.
-Later that night, neighbors reported hearing screaming coming from the apartment.
-Shortly after, at approximately 4:30 a.m. on August 24, Michelle Martens and Fabian Gonzales left the apartment and reported to neighbors that Kelley had attacked them with an iron.
-After responding to the 9-1-1 call, police entered the second-story apartment building where they saw smoke coming from behind the closed bathroom door.
-Upon opening the door, the responding officers discovered the dismembered body of Victoria Martens partially wrapped in a burning blanket.
+Later that night, neighbors reported screaming in the apartment.
+Shortly after, at approximately 4:30 a.m. on August 24, Michelle Martens and Fabian Gonzales left the apartment and told neighbors that Kelley attacked them with an iron.
+After responding to the 911 call, police entered the second-story apartment and saw smoke coming from behind the closed bathroom door.
+Upon opening the door, the officers discovered Martens' dismembered body partially wrapped in a burning blanket.
 She was then pronounced dead at the scene.
-An autopsy revealed she had been sexually assaulted, strangled to death, and then stabbed and dismembered.
+An autopsy revealed she had been sexually assaulted, strangled to death, then stabbed, and dismembered.
 Her body was then set on fire.
-Martens had been given alcohol and methamphetamine prior to her death, according to her mother, in order "to calm her down so [Fabian Gonzales and Jessica Kelley] could have sex with her."
+Martens had been given alcohol and methamphetamine before death, according to her mother, "to calm her down so [Fabian Gonzales and Jessica Kelley] could have sex with her", though she later recanted this statement.
+However later reports suggested that drugs were not found in her system.
 Investigators determined Victoria Martens died between 7:45 and 8:30 p.m. on August 23, her 10th birthday.

 Investigation and trials

 Michelle Martens, Fabian Gonzales, and Jessica Kelley were arrested and charged with the murder of Victoria Martens.
 The three suspects were held on a USD$1 million cash-only bond.
 Martens, Gonzales, and Kelley were arraigned on September 16, 2016.
 Initially co-defendants, prosecutors asked the court to try Martens, Gonzales, and Kelley in separate criminal trials.
 The motion was granted in June 2017.
 They each pled not guilty.
 On August 14, 2017, Judge Charles Brown decided that Michelle Martens would be tried first on July 30, 2018.
 Gonzales would be second in October 2018 and then Kelley would go on trial in January 2019.
-The trials of Gonzales and Kelly were postponed until 2022.
+The trials of Gonzales and Kelley were postponed until 2022.

 On June 29, 2018, Bernalillo County District Attorney Raúl Torrez announced that Michelle Martens accepted a plea bargain to one count of child abuse resulting in death.
 Torrez said in a press conference that most of the details regarding the case were "simply not true."
 During the conference, the Albuquerque Police Department announced that a fourth unidentified male suspect was sought in relation to the death of Victoria Martens based on unknown DNA evidence recovered from the scene.
-According to Torrez: